mnieber/dodo-commands/doc/sharing-projects.rst

 Checking the config version
 ===========================

-The ``dodo check-config --config`` command compares the ``${/ROOT/version}`` value in your local configuration with the value in the (shared) default configuration.
+The ``dodo check-config --config`` command compares the ``${/ROOT/version}`` value in your local configuration with the value in the shared configuration.
 If someone bumped the version in the shared configuration, it will tell you that your local configuration is not up-to-date (in that case, use ``dodo diff`` to synchronize).
 One of the synchronized values is ``${/ROOT/required_dodo_commands_version}``.
 The ``dodo check-version --dodo`` command reads this value and warns you if your Dodo Commands version is too old.
 The small script written by ``dodo autostart on`` (see :ref:`autostart`) calls both checks, and this helps you to stay synchronized.